 Here is a breakdown of what exactly predictive scheduling is, why it’s important and what kind of scheduling practices you can implement to not only help your employees, but increase the efficiency of your business.

 What is predictive scheduling?

 Predictive scheduling is when an employer provides posted schedules to employees in advance.
 The practice benefits both part-time employees who have fluctuating schedules and full-time employees who work at an hourly rate because they can better estimate how much money they’re going to make in a given workweek and maintain a more predictable lifestyle.

-The trend of predictive scheduling is highlighted by several studies found just how much of an impact on-call shifts and just-in-time scheduling practices have on employees, including one by The Shift Project at UC Berkeley.
+The trend of predictive scheduling is highlighted by several studies that learned just how much of an impact on-call shifts and just-in-time scheduling practices have on employees, including one by The Shift Project at UC Berkeley.

 Researchers surveyed food service and retail workers and asked them questions surrounding their work schedules, economic security, and health and wellbeing.
 The data revealed that “routine uncertainty about when and how much an individual will work from day to day and week to week could lead to feelings of distress,” according to a press release on the study.

 The research team cited short notice and lack of control as factors that cause distress.

 “Workers who receive less than one week’s advance notice of their work schedules are more distressed than those with two or more weeks’ notice, and workers exposed to cancelled shifts, on-call shifts, and clopening shifts [when an employee closes on a late shift and then works an opening shift early the next morning] are significantly more likely to experience psychological distress,” the researchers said.